 Construction of the sarcophagus

-More than 400,000 m3 of concrete and 7,300 tons of metal framework were used during construction with the building ultimately enclosing 740,000 m3 of heavily contaminated debris and soil inside.
+More than 400,000 m3 of concrete and 7,300 tons of metal framework were used during construction with the building ultimately enclosing 740,000 m3 of heavily contaminated debris and soil.
 The high levels of radiation made it immensely dangerous for humans to carry out work on the sarcophagus and robots were used for joining and welding where possible.
-The extreme conditions made it impossible to completely seal the seams of the sarcophagus.
+The extreme conditions made it impossible to completely seal the sarcophagus.

-The sarcophagus has over 60 bore holes to allow observation of the interior of the core.
-In places the structure incorporated ventilation shafts to allow for some convection inside.
-Filtration systems were put in place to prevent radioactive material escaping through these holes.
+The sarcophagus contained over 60 bore holes to allow observation of the interior of the core.
+In places, the structure incorporated ventilation shafts to allow for some movement of material inside.
+Filtration systems were put in place to prevent radioactive material escaping through the shafts.

 The construction process consisted of eight stages:

 - Clearing and concreting the area surrounding reactor unit 4

 - erection of initial reinforced concrete protective walls around the perimeter

 - construction of separation walls between units 3 and 4

 - cascade wall construction

 - construction of a high-rise buttress wall